Repairing, refurbishing and storing WEEE

 NIEA: Paragraph 50 Exemption – The secure storage of waste electrical and electronic equipment WEEE

-If you crush fluorescent tubes before they are collected for recovery you may be able to register an exemption from waste management licensing if you:
+In Northern Ireland, if you crush fluorescent tubes before they are collected for recovery you may be able to register an exemption from waste management licensing if you:

 You must register this waste exemption with your environmental regulator.
 In Northern Ireland you will need to renew the exemption every 12 months.